accmelons567-ship-it/caddy-guide/README.md

 ```
 Make sure it shows the duckdns module

-This installs the custom modules and if you want other modules go caddyserver.com/download and select the pens you want and copy the address of the download button and replace ‘ ‘ with it instead.
+This installs the custom modules and if you want other modules go caddyserver.com/download and select the plugins you want and copy the address of the download button and replace ' ' with it instead.

 # Moving
 ```